danielnarey/danielnarey.com-old/src/content/about-main.md

 ## What I'm Working On

-Most recently, I've been building websites for local business clients ([1](https://atlanticgrating.com), [2](https://cook-denomebail.com)) and developing [tools and systems](https://github.com/metamodern-design/) to facilitate my work.
+Last year, I launched my web design and consulting business, [Metamodern Design Limited](https://metamodern.design).
+I've been building websites for local clients ([1](https://atlanticgrating.com), [2](https://cook-denomebail.com)) and developing [tools and systems](https://github.com/metamodern-design/) to facilitate my work.

-Having gained some experience as an independent developer, I'm seeking a longer-term opportunity that will allow me to grow as part of a technical team and find my niche in a specific developer role.
+While gaining experience as an independent developer, I'm also seeking a longer-term opportunity that will allow me to grow as part of a technical team and find my niche in a specific developer role.

 ## How I Got Here